Skip to main content

 Accessing current continuation

-To access the current continuation for expression, you use call-with-current-continuation or its abbreviation call/cc.
+To access the current continuation for expression, you need to use call-with-current-continuation or its abbreviation call/cc.
 The procedure call/cc accept a single procedure that get the continuation as first argument:

 (call/cc (lambda (c)